 Your history of interacting with the diagram is remembered—letting you step forward and back through your project data exploring the connections between items.

 For example, this diagram is initially exploring the case Dorothy.
-She is coded at the Positive attitude node.
-You can explore this node to see who else has expressed a positive attitude.
+She is coded to the Positive attitude code.
+You can explore this code to see who else has expressed a positive attitude.

-You can change the type of associated items that are displayed on the diagram—for example, show child nodes and hide memo links.
+You can change the type of associated items that are displayed on the diagram—for example, show child codes and hide memo links.